This is the most complete step-by-step guide online on how to start a business.

 Insurance can cover property damage, theft, intellectual property lawsuits, and other incidents.
 Those can be very costly to small businesses and you need to properly protect yourself and your new business.

-And if you will employ people, you’ll need to have workers’ compensation and unemployment insurance.
-Coverage varies by location, and many general liability (GL) policies will cover at least workers’ compensation.
+When you start your own business and employ people, you’ll need to have workers’ compensation and unemployment insurance.
+Coverage varies by business location (for example, a business in New York pays substantially more for insurance than a business in Omaha), and most general liability (GL) policies will cover at least workers’ compensation.

 If you provide services, you’ll want to have professional liability insurance so that you’re protected against possible claims.